Antonique Smith

-Antonique Smith (born August 11, 1983) is an American actress and singer.
+Antonique Smith (born August 11, 1983) is an American film, television and Broadway actress and Grammy Nominated singer.

 Life and career

 Smith was born in East Orange, New Jersey.
+She attended Eastern Christian High School in North Haledon, New Jersey.

-She starred as Mimi in Jonathan Larson's Broadway production of Rent.
+Smith starred as Mimi in Jonathan Larson's Broadway production of Rent.
 She was also the poster girl for Rent, displayed on taxi cabs in New York City and posters across the country.
 She left the role of Mimi to record her album and expand her film career.

 Smith made her television debut in Sidney Lumet's 100 Centre Street, playing a teen drug addict.

 Smith played Faith Evans in Notorious, based on the life of Evans' late husband, rapper The Notorious B.I.G.
 She received rave reviews.
+Critic Jeffery Lyons called her “one to watch.”
 The Los Angeles Times called her "delicious in the role", while Rolling Stone said she was "terrific".

 Smith played CIA agent Sandra Burns in the action movie Abduction with Taylor Lautner and Alfred Molina.
 In the same year she played Ola O' Hara in the film Yelling to the Sky with Zoe Kravitz and Gabourey Sidibe and Jason Clarke.
 She had a role in the Golden Globe-nominated film Across the Universe and has guest starred on Law & Order and HBO's Bored to Death.